I’ve been a perfectionist all my life. And its probably fair to say that it has been both a blessing and a curse.

 We’ve heard it many times and we all know it is true: there is no such thing as perfect.
 So it shouldn’t come as a surprise to us that the pursuit for perfection is likely to end in disappointment.

-And this is so much more the case in dance (or indeed in any other performance art).
+And this is so much more the case in dance (or indeed in any performance art).

 As beginners, we can get quite anxious about making mistakes.
 However the more experienced we become, the more at ease we begin to feel with them.
-It is not uncommon - and it is actually quite charming - to see a couple make a mistake on the dance floor and giggle about it.
+It is not uncommon – and it is actually quite endearing – to see a couple make a mistake on the dance floor and laugh about it.
 And it is certainly better than seeing them look distraught!

-And as Al Pacino famously said in that classic scene from Scent of A Woman:
+And from that classic scene in the 1992 film, Scent of A Woman:

 “No mistakes in tango, not like life … It’s simple.
 That’s what makes the tango so great … if you make a mistake, get all tangled up, just tango on”

-And I’ve fallen in love with many tango performances that I’ve watched despite the fact that I notice their technical imperfections.
-This is because they convey an emotion, express musical nuances or have a beauty or uniqueness of their own which transcends the need for absolute perfection.
+And I’ve fallen in love with so many tango performances despite the fact that I notice some technical imperfections.
+This is because they convey an emotion, express musical nuances or have a beauty or uniqueness that transcends the need for absolute perfection.

-Although interestingly, I’ve never been quite so forgiving of my own imperfections!
+Although interestingly, I’ve never been quite so forgiving of my own imperfections in tango!

-Perfectionism can also make you feel negative about yourself and self-belief is a vital element of dance.
+Perfectionism can also make you feel negative about yourself and self-belief is a vital element in dance.
 It’s not about arrogance or vanity, but simply enjoying the movement that you are creating.

-You only need to look at the world of sport, to see the importance of self-belief to performance.
+You only need to look at the world of sport, to see the impact of self-belief on performance.
 Sports commentators are always talking of the impact of psychology on the outcome of a match: the battle of wills between tennis players, the blow to a team’s morale if a goal is scored just before half-time.
-A negative thought can make a footballer miss a penalty kick; positive thoughts can help a runner win a marathon.
+A waiver in self-confidence can make a footballer miss a penalty kick; positive thoughts can help a runner win a marathon.

-If you have a constant negative narrative in your mind - continuously correcting your technique, telling yourself that it wasn’t good enough - this will have a negative impact on your dance.
-And it will certainly have a negative impact on your enjoyment of tango.
+If you have a constant negative narrative in your mind – continuously correcting your technique, telling yourself that it wasn’t good enough – this will have a negative impact on your dance and your enjoyment of tango.

 Perfection Is Subjective